Oklahoma Department of Mental Health and Substance Abuse Services: Services

-On average, nearly 6,400 Oklahomans were in the state's mental hospitals on any given day.
-In FY13, services were provided to approximately 187,000 individuals through the ODMHSAS system, but fewer than 5 percent of required hospital care.
-Most treatment takes part in mental health and substance abuse outpatient programs, targeted community-based services, prevention efforts and educational initiatives.
+In FY25, services were provided to approximately 195,000 individuals through the ODMHSAS system, but fewer than 5 percent of required hospital care.
+Most treatment takes part in mental health and substance use outpatient programs, targeted community-based services, prevention efforts and educational initiatives.

-For individuals with mental illness, the Department supports a continuum of programs from community-based treatment and case management to acute inpatient care.
-The ODMHSAS operates two state hospitals for adults and one children's psychiatric hospital: the Oklahoma Forensic Center, Griffin Memorial Hospital, and the Children's Recovery Center.
-Residential care services for adults with mental illness are provided by 25 separate residential home operators with which the ODMHSAS contracts.
-The Department operates substance abuse treatment and support programs within state operated facilitates, including CMHCs, and contracts for services with approximately 120 substance abuse treatment providers and 38 separate prevention programs.
-The Department actively supports prevention programs to reduce the occurrence of substance abuse, prevent suicide, and promote mental health for all Oklahomans.
+For individuals with mental illness, the Department supports a continuum of care from community-based treatment and case management to acute inpatient care.
+The ODMHSAS operates three state hospitals for adults and one children's psychiatric hospital: the Oklahoma Forensic Center, Griffin Memorial Hospital, Tulsa Center for Behavioral Health and the Children's Recovery Center.
+Residential care services for adults with mental illness are provided by 15 separate residential home operators with which the ODMHSAS contracts.
+The Department operates substance use treatment and support programs within state operated facilitates, including CCBHCs, and contracts for services with approximately 425 substance abuse treatment providers and 38 separate prevention programs.
+The Department actively supports prevention programs to reduce the occurrence of substance abuse, prevent deaths by suicide, and promote mental health for all Oklahomans.
 The Oklahoma Bureau of Narcotics and Dangerous Drugs Control serves as the law enforcement arm.
 The two agencies work together to develop a comprehensive drugs control strategy for the State.